amir-rahnama/can_local_explanations_explain_lam/README.md

 A more straightforward summary of our work that is more welcoming to people who are not experts in Explainable Machine Learning (XAI) will be available soon.

-The poster we presented of the article is available at:
+The poster we presented at the conference is available at: https://github.com/amir-rahnama/can_local_explanations_explain_lam/blob/main/poster_ecml.pdf.

 # Prerequisits